5eqn/elaboration-scala/README.md

 - When inferring type of `Pi x a b`, I forgot to make sure `b : U`
 - When inferring type of `Let x a t u`, I forgot to make sure `a: t`
 - I made sure when `(\_ => ?) : A -> ?`, `A : U`, elaboration-zoo didn't check that (because type itself is already typechecked?)
+- did not fresh a new name in `conv`
+- did not check eta conversion

 Here are some of my unclear points: